NISE-PE Constraint: Data-Driven Predictive Control with Persistence of Excitation: Illustrative example

-\subsection{Case 2: $\delta(k) = 0.017 + k \cdot 10^{-5}$}
+\subsection{Case 2: $\delta(k) = 0.017 + k \cdot 10^{-6}$}

-In this scenario, the controlled system corresponds in fact to a linear, time-varying system.
+In this scenario, the controlled dynamics correspond to a time-varying system.
 Although this contradicts the assumption of a time-invariant system, this example is used to show that the data update with a persistently exciting input can approximately capture the dynamics of the system and result in a good tracking performance.
+The parameters were kept as in Case 1, except for the simulation length, which was increased to $N_s = 6000$ to better illustrate the results.

-Fig. \ref{fig:example2_input_output} compares the trajectories of $y_1^{}$ and $u_1^{}$ for $\mathbb{P}_0$ and for Algorithm \ref{alg:cap} with two values of $\varepsilon$.
-For $y_1^{}$, the application of $\mathbb{P}_0$ results in a drift of the output.
-This is expected since the initial data does not accurately capture the changing dynamics.
-For the simulations using Algorithm \ref{alg:cap}, however, this drift is not observed, indicating a successful data update.
+Fig.~\ref{fig:example2_input_output} compares the system response when controlled using \eqref{eq:data_driven_MPC_entire_formulation} to its response to Algorithm~\ref{alg:cap}.
+As expected, the controller based on \eqref{eq:data_driven_MPC_entire_formulation} is not able to track any of the setpoints, as the initial data does not accurately capture the changing dynamics.
+The controllers based on Algorithm \ref{alg:cap} can track the outputs while the inputs drift away from the setpoint.
+This is expected as the specified setpoints no longer correspond to an equilibrium point for the system due to the parameter drift and thus the higher weight assigned to the outputs in the problem formulation promotes a better output tracking.

-For the input $u_1^{}$, a drift is observed in all scenarios.
-This, however, is expected, as the changing dynamics cause the setpoint to stop being an equilibrium point for the system.
-Given that the objective function attributes more weight to the outputs, $y_1^{}$ is better tracked at the expense of $u_1^{}$.
+Furthermore, as the data used to represent the system is collected while the dynamics are changing, the resulting nonparametric model can be seen as an interpolation over the collection period and thus is different from the dynamics of the controlled system.
+This results in the offset in output tracking when using Algorithm~\ref{alg:cap}.